FeLiNa22/Hidden-In-Plain-Sight/README.md

 ## Implementation

-Our program is able to encode files of literally any data type, because we encode the data into the image at a bit level rather than through grouping data such as words.

 The encoding works as every pixel of the image requires almost 32 bits each and changing the least significant bits of these pixels is unnoticeable by the human eye.
 We take advantage of this fact to encode as every single pixel with each bit of the file being encoded.

 An example is provided 'example/shakespeare.bmp'.